-To become a CNA, one has to meet their state’s required hours of classroom training and clinical experience.
+To become a CNA, one has to meet their state’s required hours of classroom learning and clinical experience.
 In addition to the knowledge that the CNA obtains, it is also important to have certain personal characteristics that help CNAs perform their duties to the best of their abilities.
 Let’s look at each of these characteristics:

 - Good communication skills:A CNA should be able to provide clear instructions and relevant information to the patient, and the patient’s families.
 Having good communication skills also helps to build rapport with the patients and co-workers.

 - Observation:The CNA is responsible for observing the patient’s condition so that any changes in the patient’s health can be reported immediately to the supervisor.
 Some examples include changes in routine activities, changes in temperature or blood pressure, or a change in the patient’s appearance.